newmediacollective/Sites/README.md

 ```

 * This will create a virtual environment in `app/.env`
-* All `python` commands should be run with your virtual env activated
+  * All `python` commands should be run with your virtual environment activated
-  * You can reactivate with `source app/.env/bin/activate` and exit with `deactivate`
+  * Activate with `source app/.env/bin/activate`
+  * Deactivate with `deactivate`

 **3. Configure your remote environment**
 Create a user named `webhost` with `sudo` privileges: